WONDER WOMAN TV SERIES

-Taken from "The Pluto File", this clip from the 70s TV series shows Diana Prince (played by Lynda Carter) transform into
+Taken from the episode "The Pluto File", this clip from the 70s TV series shows Diana Prince (played by Lynda Carter) transform into

 Wonder Woman and then use her lasso to try to get information out of an